Tech-at-DU/d3-tutorial/14-Pack/readme.md

 ## Drawing the pack diagram

-The next step is to start drawing the pack diagram.
+Start drawing the pack diagram.

 ```JS
 // Select the SVG element